Affine representations of fractional processes with applications in mathematical finance: Abstract

 \section{Abstract}

 Fractional processes have gained popularity in financial modeling due to the dependence structure of their increments and the roughness of their sample paths.
 The non-Markovianity of these processes gives, however, rise to conceptual and practical difficulties in computation and calibration.
 To address these issues, we show that a certain class of fractional processes can be represented as linear functionals of an infinite dimensional affine process.
-We demonstrate by means of several examples that the affine structure allows one to construct tractable financial models with fractional features.
+This can be derived from integral representations similar to those of Carmona, Coutin, Montseny, and Muravlev.
+We demonstrate by means of several examples that this allows one to construct tractable financial models with fractional features.